Boundedness of anti-canonical volumes of singular log Fano threefolds: Description of the proof

 This paper is organized as follows.
 In Section \ref{section reduction}, we prove the reduction step to Mori fiber spaces (Theorem \ref{main thm mfs}).
-In Section \ref{section ambro}, we prove generalized Ambro's conjecture in dimension two (Theorem \ref{gac2}).
-In Section \ref{section mfs}, we prove Weak BAB Conjecture for Mori fiber spaces in dimension three (Theorem \ref{mfs3}).
-In Section \ref{section bat}, we prove the boundedness of log Fano threefolds of fixed index (Corollary \ref{baty}).
+In Section \ref{section ambro}, we prove the generalized Ambro's conjecture in dimension two (Theorem \ref{gac2}).
+In Section \ref{section mfs}, we prove the Weak BAB Conjecture for Mori fiber spaces in dimension three (Theorem \ref{mfs3}).